cau-placc/haskell-src-transformation/README.md

 ### Executable Installation

-In order to install the command line interface navigate to the root directory of the project and run
+In order to install the command line interface, navigate to the root directory of the project and run

 ```bash
 cabal new-install exe:haskell-src-transformations